-Born in South Korea and based in the San Francisco Bay Area, Hwayoung Shon is a master of gayageum, a Korean string instrument, and a composer actively exploring the link of music.
-She blends Korean instruments into other cultures with her impeccable technique and in-depth music interpretation
+Born in South Korea and currently based in the San Francisco Bay Area, Hwayoung Shon is a master of the gayageum, a Korean traditional string instrument, and a composer actively exploring the link between music.
+She blends Korean instruments with other cultures through her impeccable technique and in-depth musical interpretation.

-Shon recently released a solo live album of 19th-century traditional gayageum music and an improvisational duet album with an acoustic piano.
-Inspired by the 15th-century Joseon Dynasty’s rite music and collaboration between the UK and German institutes, her compositional work has been selected and released in the United Kingdom.
+Shon recently released a solo live album featuring 19th-century traditional gayageum music and an improvisational duet album with an acoustic piano.
+Inspired by the 15th-century Joseon Dynasty’s rite music and collaborations with UK and German institutes, her compositional work has been selected for and released in the United Kingdom.

 Hwayoung Shon is a masterful musician dedicated to exploring Korea’s rich cultural heritage and sharing it with audiences worldwide.